jnozzi/cocoadev.com/markdown/MacTech.md

-General/MacTech is, um, a magazine!
+MacTech is, um, a magazine!

 Their web site is http://www.mactech.com/